 Article 8 of the Basic Law also states:

 When you read this, it says that Hong Kong should have all of its former laws

-It is prevalent in many Chinese laws that there are certain rights given “except it goes against the state.”
+In many Chinese laws, certain rights are given “except it goes against the state.”
 This statement is an inclusive legal term that offers a lot of leeway to decide precisely what “except it goes against the state” really means.